leandrodalbo/java-exercises/README.md

 # csvloader

 - This little App is in charge of reading the csv file within the resources folder and send all the data on a POST request
-- It can't be executed un the API is running
+- It can't be executed until the API is running

 # demo
 - this is the API.
 It needs to be started using gradle or from your favourite IDE.